HPEATG/BBB/README.rst

             ansible: "ansible/main.yml"
             # ip: "172.17.8.103"

-    - The above then is transformed into a full config.
-I outputed a JSON version just to verify the YAML was valid.
+    -  Bellow is a JSON version just to verify the YAML would be valid.

     .. code-block:: json